 Academic Staff Higher Degree by Research Workload Support Scheme Guidelines

-The objective of the Scheme is to assist selected Charles Sturt Academic staff members to obtain a Higher Degree by Research (HDR) qualification (Research Masters, PhD, Research Professional Doctorate or Doctor of Philosophy by Prior Publication) in areas of strategic importance to the institution which are in alignment with the Research Narrative.
+The objective of the Scheme is to assist selected Charles Sturt Academic staff members to obtain a Higher Degree by Research (HDR) qualification (Research Masters, PhD, Research Professional Doctorate or Doctor of Philosophy by Prior Publication) in areas of strategic importance to the institution which are in alignment with the Research Narrative/Strategy.

 The University recognises the opportunity to support Academic staff professional development through this Scheme, which represents a targeted investment both to improve our staff qualifications and increase research capacity within the institution.

 The Scheme is open to applications from all Charles Sturt Academic staff (including those on probation), who hold a continuing full-time or part-time appointment with a Teaching-Research work function* and where:

 - The completion of a HDR is a requirement of their professional development, identified either as a condition of appointment for new staff or under the University’s Employee Development and Review Scheme (EDRS) for established staff;

 - The applicant is a Charles Sturt Academic staff member completing a HDR through Charles Sturt on a part-time basis.
 In exceptional

 circumstances a Charles Sturt staff member may complete a HDR at another institution where an appropriate justification is provided.

 - The applicant meets the minimum requirements for admission to a Higher Degree by Research as outlined in the Charles Sturt Admissions Policy;